goessner/morphr/readme.md

 # Morphr

-<code>Morphr</code> is a tiny javascript class for morphing numerical values of arbitrary objects
+<code>Morphr</code> is a tiny and lightweight javascript class for morphing numerical values of arbitrary objects
 in a given time interval `dt` along a given range `dval`.
 Most often you will want to use it for animation.